keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ![Screen Shot 2020-06-19 at 6 26 37 PM](https://user-images.githubusercontent.com/13093517/85183681-8cf6b280-b25a-11ea-8b54-d1e54ba754a6.png)

-- These created components correspond to the traffic flow in which data reaches your instances.
-Whether the traffic originates from outside of the VPC or from within it, it must frist go through the route table to know where its desired destination is.
-The traffic then passes through sub-net level security as described by the NACL.
-If the NACL deems the traffic as valid, the traffic then passes through instance level security as described by the security group.
+- These components, which will be explained in depth in case they are not known already, actually correspond to the traffic flow for how data will reach your instances.
+Whether the traffic originates from outside of the VPC or from within it, it must first go through the route table to know where the desired destination is.
+The traffic then passes through subnet level security as described by the NACL.
+If the NACL deems the traffic as valid, the traffic then passes through to the instance level security as described by the security group.
 If the traffic hasn't been dropped at this point, only then will it reach the instance it is intended for.
+- The VPC Wizard is the automated tool for creating new VPCs.
+- You can have your VPC on dedicated hardware so that the network is exclusive at the physical level, but this option is extremely expensive.
+Fortunately, once a VPC is set to Dedicated hosting it can be changed back to default hosting via the AWS CLI, SDK or API.
+Existing hosts must be in a `stopped` state to do so.
+- VPC can also serve as a kind of bridge between your corporate data center and the AWS cloud.
+With an AWS VPN, your VPC becomes an extension of your on-prem environment.
+- The IP range of a default VPC is always **/16**.
+- When creating IP ranges for your subnets, the **/16** CIDR block is the largest range of IPs that can be used.
+This is because subnets must have just as many IPs or fewers IPs than the VPC it belongs to. .A **/28** CIDR block is the smallest IP range available.
+- With CIDR in general, a **/32** denotes one IP address and **/0** refers to the entire network The larger higher go in CIDR, the more narrow the IP range will be.

 - Security groups do not span VPCs.
 ICMP ensures that instances from one security group can ping others in a different security group.
 It is IPv4 and IPv6 compatible.
 ICMP sources can either be the security group itself or the IP of the instance.
 - Inside VPCs, the components communicate with each other using their private IPs.
 All instances within a VPC has a private IP, but only those that communicate with the external world have a public IP.
 - There is one default VPC per region.
 However, you can have as many custom VPCs as you want and all are private by default.